Returns the mean absolute difference of the input data series.

 Remarks

-- The input time series data may include missing values (e.g., #N/A, #VALUE!, #NUM!, empty cell), but they will not be included in the calculations.
+- The input time series data may include missing values (e.g., #N/A, #VALUE! #NUM! empty cell), but those will not be included in the calculations.

 - $x_i$ is the value of the i-th non-missing observation.